 We believe that our long-term performance is enhanced through equity awards to our named executive officers.
 Equity awards are designed to reward our named executive officers for maximizing stockholder value over time, retain the services of our named executive officers, ensure focus on long-term value creation and our strategic objectives and align the long-term interests of our named executive officers with those of our stockholders.
 All equity incentive awards granted to our named executive officers are approved by our Compensation Committee.
-Equity incentive awards to our named executive officers are made in the form of stock options with exercise prices equal to the closing market price of our common stock on the date of grant and time-vesting restricted stock awards.
+Equity incentive awards to our named executive officers and other direct reports of the chief executive officer are made in the form of premium-priced stock options with exercise prices at a premium to the closing market price of our common stock on the date of grant and time-vesting restricted stock awards, each of which vest in three equal installments on the first three anniversaries of the grant date.
+In 2023, we added a one-year minimum vesting period to the 2010 Plan, subject to an allowable pool of up to five percent (5%) of the number of shares authorized for issuance under the plan that may be granted without regard to the one-year minimum vesting requirement.
 We believe that equity incentive awards:

 - provide our named executive officers with a strong link to our long-term performance by enhancing their accountability for long-term decision making.
-Since stock options realize value only through stock price appreciation, the value realized upon the exercise of vested stock options directly aligns the compensation earned with the value stockholders receive over the same period; - create an ownership culture by aligning the interests of our named executive officers with the creation of long-term value for our stockholders; - further our goal of executive retention.
+Since stock options realize value only through stock price appreciation, the value realized upon the exercise of vested stock options directly aligns the compensation earned with the value stockholders receive over the same period; - create an ownership culture by aligning the interests of our named executive officers with the creation of long-term value for our stockholders; and - further our goal of executive retention.

-The equity awards granted to our named executive officers in 2021 (including the special equity awards described below) were as follows:
+The equity awards granted to our named executive officers in 2023 were as follows: